unilincoln/RDM/training/policies.md

-# Policies Affecting Your Research Data
+# Policies affecting your research data

 Data you create may be affected by a more than one Research Data policy (government, funding body, or university).
 The terms of these polices will determine what your and the University's rights and responsibilities are over your data.